-Flying squirrels are one of the two squirrels in Georgia and South Carolina (the other is the gray squirrel) that account for most of our squirrel-removal work.
+Flying squirrels are one of the two squirrel species in Georgia (the other is the gray squirrel) that account for most of our residential and commercial squirrel-removal work in and around Athens.

 Flying squirrels have this ability because of a part of their bodies called the patagium, which is a membrane between their front and rear legs.
 It provides a rudimentary "wing" that enables them to glide.
 Their tails are also adapted to flying, being shaped in such a way as to form a "rudder" that helps them to steer in flight.
 Their feet are also adapted to landing on vertical surfaces -- something even most birds can't do.

 On average, flying squirrels can achieve glide ratios of almost two to one, meaning that the average flying squirrel can travel almost twice as far horizontally as it loses altitude vertically.
 But because they don't have real wings nor the ability to flap them rapidly enough to generate enough lift to overcome their relatively heavy body mass, they can't take off from the ground nor gain altitude.

 Nonetheless, the ability to glide gracefully and accurately gives flying squirrels a big advantage.
 It enables them to travel from high places like tree tops without having to worry about cats and other predators who might consider them a tasty snack if they had to scamper along on the ground.
 Instead, flying squirrels can spend most of their lives aloft, easily evading both terrestrial and arboreal predators.